 The New Season

 So now we have seasons!
-Everything’s planned in advance, content is written and recorded to a fixed schedule, and you get your episodes when you expect them.
+Everything is planned in advance, content is written and recorded to a fixed schedule, and you get your episodes when you expect them.
 Which, in this case, means every fortnight, for 12 episodes.
-But aside from these changes to scheduling and process, everything else should be much the same: Some episodes will be interviews with interesting people connected to South African astronomy, and some will be loaded with the Science Explainy Stuff that so many of you have written to ask about.
+But aside from these changes to scheduling and process, everything else should be much the same.
+Some episodes will be interviews with interesting people connected to South African astronomy.
+Others will be loaded with the Science Explainy Stuff that so many of you have written to ask about.
 Apparently those are very popular, so you’re going to get a lot more of them.
 The only thing that I’ve had to cut, sadly, is the space mission updates.
 Clem Unger, my friend and part-time co-host, has unfortunately had to step back for a while.
 He was always far more interested in the various spacecraft traveling out in the Solar System, exploring and doing science, and knew far more about the subject than me.
 So, until he’s able to rejoin the show, we’re going to be silent on that subject.

 Dr Wendy Williams